Lingwood and Burlingham

-Burlingham House is a Georgian Grade II listed manor house, the former seat of the Jary family, and is now a care home.

-Burlingham Hall (now demolished) was the seat of the Burroughes family, bought with 3500 acres in 1919 by Norfolk County Council as part of its farming estate.

-The civil parish was created in 1935, by the merger of the ancient parishes of Lingwood, Burlingham St Andrew, Burlingham St Edmond and Burlingham St Peter.
+The civil parish was created in 1935, by the merger of the parishes of Lingwood, Burlingham St Andrew, Burlingham St Edmond and Burlingham St Peter.
 It has an area of 9.39 km2 and in the 2001 census had a population of 2,504 in 1,047 households, increasing to a population of 2,643 in 1,131 households at the 2011 Census.
 For the purposes of local government, the parish falls within the district of Broadland.

 Lingwood is served by Lingwood railway station on the Norwich-Great Yarmouth Wherry Line.

-The name Lingwood originates from "Lingwoode", the first name given to the area, meaning "slope of a wood".
-The village was first noted in 1190.

-The name Burlingham means 'Homestead/village of Baerla's/Byrla's people'.
-The exact form of the personal name is uncertain.
+Burlingham House is a Georgian Grade II listed manor house, the former seat of the Jary family, and is now a care home.
+Burlingham Hall (now demolished) was the seat of the Burroughes family, bought with 3500 acres in 1919 by Norfolk County Council as part of its farming estate.